JCSes/JCS.github.io/index.md

 ## Death of a Beloved Character Controversy

-_Joel_ and his brother, _Tommy_ saves a new character named _Abby_ from a horde of infecteds, later on, _Joel_ dies in the hands of _Abby_ cause we later learn that she did this out of revenge. _Abby_ was the daughter of a doctor that _Joel_ Killed in order to save _Ellie_, his non-biological daughter.
+_Joel_ and his brother, _Tommy_ saves a new character named _Abby_ from a horde of infecteds, later on, _Joel_ dies in the hands of _Abby_ cause we later learn that she did this out of revenge. _Abby_ was the daughter of a doctor that _Joel_ Killed in order to save _Ellie_, his figurative daughter.

 <img src="https://user-images.githubusercontent.com/99879325/158170667-91e4e64b-e7db-4eae-9b38-80cabd903b84.jpeg" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="600" />